-The Endpoints were generally effective at handling general threats from cyber criminals...
+- The security software products were generally effective at handling general threats from cyber criminals...

-All products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-..and targeted attacks were prevented in nearly all cases by most products.

-All products were competent at blocking more targeted, exploit-based attacks.

-• False positives were not an issue for the products.

-Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-With few exceptions they allowed all of the legitimate websites and applications.
-Microsoft's product performed less well due to a misconfiguration.
+Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+But only nine out of 15 were completely effective. - .. and targeted attacks were prevented in most cases.
+All but three of the products were completely effective at blocking more targeted, exploit-based attacks.
+This was an unusually strong result for the vendors involved. - False positives were not a serious issue for most products.
+Most of the products were good at correctly classifying legitimate applications and websites. - Which products were the most effective?
+Products from Microsoft, Sophos, AVG and ESET produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Others from G-Data, Norton LifeLock, Kaspersky, McAfee and Avast were also exceptional.

-• Which products were the most effective?

-Sophos' product was the only one to achieve a 100% total accuracy rating.
-Those from Kaspersky and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Sophos, Kaspersky, ESET, Broadcom, McAfee, Crowdstrike, FireEye and SentinelOne products performed well enough to achieve AAA awards.